 What is a Grocery Store Anchored Shopping Center?

 In commercial real estate investment, a grocery store anchored retail center is one where the “anchor” tenant is a grocery store that leases the majority of the available space.
 Often, the grocery store is surrounded by other tenants – like a dry cleaner or sandwich shop – whose businesses benefit from the traffic generated by the grocery store.

-Our West Market Street Station property in Akron, Ohio offers a perfect example of a grocery store anchored shopping center.
+Our West Market Street Station property in Akron, Ohio is a good example of a grocery store anchored retail center.
 It has 54,166 square feet of Gross Leasable Area and it is anchored by a Whole Foods grocery store who leases 30,173 SF or 56% of the total space.
 Whole Foods is supported by tenants like OrangeTheory Fitness, LuluLemon, and Moe’s Southwest Grill who attempt to convert the grocery store traffic into sales for themselves.

 What is a Cap Rate?

 The cap rate is a financial metric that is used to measure the potential return on a commercial real estate investment and it is calculated as a property’s Net Operating Income (NOI) divided by its purchase price/value.